scheids1/PUI2017_rls672/HW1_rls672/README.md

-Assignment 1: Finish Lab

-Purpose/Learning Goals: To learn how to create and manage a git repo with Github.
+Goal of Assignment 1: To create and manage a git repo with Github.

-Process: I followed instructions laid out in Prof. Bianco's github (Lab1_fb55). jss895 forked my repo (gittest_rls672) and I forked his (gittest_jss895).

-Assignment 2: Set Up Environment

-Purpose/Learning Goals: To correctly and efficiently set up environment using an environmental variable and an alias.
+Goal of Assignment 2: To correctly and efficiently set up environment using an environmental variable and an alias.
 To practice use git commands.

 Process:
 1) I created a directory called PUI2017 using mkdir